Skip to Content

 An example of this is to obtain a table name and from this selection, obtain field names.
 To facilitate this, an interface in the Connector SDK (org.jitterbit.connector.sdk.Discoverable) is available for implementation.

-When the configuration for an activity is called in the Cloud Studio UI, the interface’s getObjectList() method is called, allowing the connector to create and return a list of discovered objects that can be displayed in the UI.
+When the configuration for an activity is called in the Integration Studio UI, the interface’s getObjectList() method is called, allowing the connector to create and return a list of discovered objects that can be displayed in the UI.
 After a selection is made by the user, that selection is available in the interface’s getActivityRequestResponseMetadata() method through the activityFunctionParams parameter that is passed in.

 See the ProcessFileActivity of the Dropbox connector for an example of how discovery can be used in the creation of metadata.

-Cloud Studio UI
+Integration Studio UI

-The connector and its activities are configured through the Cloud Studio UI.
+The connector and its activities are configured through the Integration Studio UI.
 The user interface of those configurations is specified in the adapter.json file.
 The actual file name of the JSON file can be changed from that default; it’s specified in the JAR file manifest.

 The file specifies the UI for the connector and all of its activities.
-The details of the JSON file are covered in Connector SDK UI Components.
+The details of the JSON file are covered in Connector SDK UI components.

 Components are categorized as either basic or complex components.